-Quinoa and carrots are the only two components in this cereal.
+Quinoa and carrots are the only two components of this cereal.
 Both are organic and non-GMO.
-No artificial flavours, colours, or preservatives are used.
+No artificial flavors, colors, or preservatives are used.
 There are no salts, sweets, or anything else to come in the way of a basic, healthy meal.
-Be aware that the carrots do contribute some flavour, so be prepared.
+Be aware that the carrots do contribute some flavor, so be prepared.
 It isn’t as bland as other breakfast cereals.
 Also, the texture is quite fine and powdery, which I prefer in rice cereal.
 A cheerful infant means fewer lumps.

 The dietary requirements of older newborns differ from those of younger babies.
 From the moment a baby is ready to begin solids to the time they have mastered solids, they will require a variety of meals to fill them up and feed them.
 For nutritional intake, older babies rely on food rather than milk.
 This quinoa-based baby cereal is great when single grain cereal becomes boring and the baby’s dietary variety expands.